AUTeddy/Godot-Event-Bridge-Official/docs/EVENTBRIDGE_VALIDATOR.md

 # EventBridge Validator & Networking — Developer Guide

-This guide explains how **validators** integrate with EventBridge’s networking pipeline, how to **implement** them, and how to **configure transfer modes & channels** safely.
-It’s ready for docs sites, StackEdit, or GitHub.

----

 ## 📚 Overview

 EventBridge provides a data-driven event system with multiplayer support for Godot 4.
 It generates an `EventManager.gd` for easy access to events and uses an `EventBus` autoload to dispatch/replicate events across peers.